 Here the drive Idiagio.sys has led to this Stop Error.

 Lenovo has outlined a number of issues being faced by ThinkPad users.
-These problems are the result of the August 2020 cumulative update.
+These problems are the result of a Windows Update.
 We take a look:

 Most users have encountered Blue Screen of Death (BSOD) when booting, starting Lenovo Vantage, or running the Windows Defender Scan, unfortunately.
-Interestingly, this sudden influx of BSOD problems seems limited to ThinkPad models manufactured in 2019-2020.
+Interestingly, this sudden influx of BSOD problems seems limited to ThinkPad models.
 You may see the following symptoms:

 - Blue Screen of Death (BSoD) when booting